-The biggest shift in consumer behaviour in China right now is this: people work, shop and entertain themselves primarily on their cellphones.
-WeChat has become the China's mobile internet behemoth, dominating almost half of Chinese daily mobile internet usage.
+The biggest shift in consumer behavior in China right now is this: people work, shop and entertain themselves primarily on their cellphones.
+WeChat has become the China’s mobile internet behemoth, dominating almost half of Chinese daily mobile internet usage.
 WeChat’s new internal search features make it clearer than ever that it’s only a matter of time before SSEs, or social search engines, replace traditional search engines.

 Have you ever heard of SSO (Social Search Optimization)?

 WeChat has been strengthening search capabilities for several years, but it’s only recently that WeChat’s search, content back-linking, and keyword volume data tracking have started to form into something that looks like Google or Baidu.
 Tencent’s plans for social search engine dominance became possible when it integrated Sogou.com‘s search engine with WeChat, creating Sogou WeChat Search.
 It enables Sogou to search for content published in WeChat.
 Note: Sogou will always be a weaker version of WeChat’s own search engine because it is limited to searching content in public accounts, whereas WeChat search can find keywords in contacts, one-on-one chat history, moments, group chat history, favorites, music, mini programs, public accounts, and public account posts.

 The thinking on search has flipped.
 It used to be that some social media platforms like LinkedIn went to great lengths to make profiles and content discoverable by classic search engines like Google and Baidu.
 But because content inside the social media platforms has become so valuable, it makes more sense now to make the “internet” discoverable through social search.
 While many old-school SEO rules will apply to SSO, things like account verifications, total number of account followers, and the number of reads will be additional ranking factors.

 Wang Hong got the social search head start